Phil Goff's advice on the petrol tax: Shop around for the best deal

 Goff believes the petrol tax, which will leverage an additional $4.3 billion of transport spending over the next decade, will make a big difference to improving public transport and reducing congestion.

-He thanked councillors for having the courage to make decision to raise money to invest in the city.
+He thanked councillors for having the courage to make decisions to raise money to invest in the city.

 The budget passed by 15 votes to 2, but not everyone was happy about the petrol tax.